Investing Real Estate Investing

 Home equity loan or line of credit

 Existing property owners also have the option to tap into their home equity to fund their investment property purchases in the form of a home equity line of credit (HELOC) or home equity loan.
-It is generally more flexible and economical to use a home equity line of credit instead of a home equity loan.
+It is generally more flexible and economical to use a home equity line of credit than a home equity loan.

 Personal loans and lines of credit